BrianRagazzi/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

       ]
    }

-Confirm that tags exis and are assigned to different resource IDs
+Confirm that tags exist and are assigned to different resource IDs